 The MIAC has cultivated an ensnaring network of snitches and spies─”consisting of local, state and federal agencies, as well as the public sector and private entities”─all instructed to keep their eyes peeled for “paraphernalia” associated with the patriot movement.
 Flags, for example.

 Guilty again.
 A magisterial “Don’t Tread On Me” flag snakes across the front page of this website, where my seditious work is stored.
 The Gadsden flag appears on every other page too.
-I can’t get enough of “that funky snake,” as my website developer calls the critter.
+I can’t get enough of that funky snake.

 Indeed, this early American symbol represents some of the values I cherish and champion.
 The Stars and Stripes stands in stark contrast to the “modest motto” the rattler embodies.
 Beloved of Republicans, especially, the American flag has ceased to symbolize the ideals of individual and national sovereignty, but stands, rather, for arrogance and imperialism, at home and abroad.

 For those who’re unfamiliar with that “modest motto” the indigenous rattlesnake represents, here’s what a patriot (possibly Benjamin Franklin) had to say in 1775.
 The rattlesnake:

 “[N]ever begins an attack, nor, when once engaged, ever surrenders: She is therefore an emblem of magnanimity and true courage. … she never wounds ’till she has generously given notice, even to her enemy, and cautioned him against the danger of treading on her.
 What else should you be vigilant about when ferreting out people like me (and every other writer on this site)?
 The accursed MIAC white paper mentions Aaron Russo’s film “America: Freedom to Fascism.”